Unfiled Tax Returns

 Forget to File Your Taxes?

-- The IRS may approve an extension to filling; you must fill out a extension application by April 15th or pay the fine
+- The IRS may approve an extension to filling; you must submit an extension application on time

-- You may be charge interest on the taxes not paid by the original due date; regardless of your approved extension or not
+- You will be charged interest on the taxes not paid by the original due date; regardless of your approved extension or not

-- There is no penalty for failure to file if you are to get a refund for your tax returns.
-However, you risk loosing the refund if you miss the deadline
+- While, there is no penalty for failure to file if you are to get a refund for your tax returns, you risk forfeiting the refund if you wait too long

 What Are the Penalties for Failing to File a Tax Return?